Relational Scene Graphs for Object Grounding of Natural Language Commands: Grounding Natural Language Commands with 3dsg

 \subsubsection{Preparing Scene Images for \ac{vlm}-based pipeline}

 To enable the \ac{vlm} to focus on extracting spatial relations between two objects rather than locating them within the image, a preprocessing step for the images is required.
 This paper proposes to pre-mark the objects of interest by outlining them in color, ensuring their positions are easily visible to the \ac{vlm} (\eg{} \autoref{fig:ex2_edge_generation_1}).
-The outlining is done by overlaying segmentation masks over the original image, created by a segmentation model.
+The outlining is performed by overlaying segmentation masks from a segmentation model onto the original image.

 Not all \acp{3dsg} contain images of the scenes, which limits this approach to those that do, \eg{} \acs{react}~\cite{nguyen2025reactrealtimeefficientattribute}.
 Additionally, it is crucial to identify which exact object is present in each image to generate valid relations.